Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

 We have now the essential formulas, all formulated in these four last theorems.
-Also the commutation rules with the left regular representation, as formulated in Lemma 4.14, are essentially taken care of. \snl One can also draw certain interesting conclusions from these formulas.
-If e.g.\ the left and the right Haar weight on $M$ coincide, that is when $\delta=1$, it will follow from the commutation rules in Theorem 4.19 that the scaling constant $\nu$ has to be one.
-If both $\delta$ and $\hat\delta$ are trivial, it will follow from the last theorem that also $P=1$ and that the scaling automorphisms are trivial.
-From Theorem 4.17, it will follow that all the modular automorphisms are trivial in this case and so that all Haar weights must be traces.
+Also the commutation rules with the left regular representation, as formulated in Lemma~\ref{4.14}, are essentially taken care of.

+One can also draw certain interesting conclusions from these formulas.
+If e.g.\ the left and the right Haar weight on~$M$ coincide, that is when $\delta=1$, it will follow from the commutation rules in Theorem~\ref{4.19} that the scaling constant~$\nu$ has to be one.
+If both~$\delta$ and $\widehat\delta$ are trivial, it will follow from the last theorem that also $P=1$ and that the scaling automorphisms are trivial.
+From Theorem~\ref{4.17}, it will follow that all the modular automorphisms are trivial in this case and so that all Haar weights must be traces.
 Surely, there are other arguments for these statements, but it is nice to see how they follow from all these formulas.